ehilzinger/Lectures/docs/00_scientific/00-finding-topic/00-differentiating-topic-title.md

 Let's take the following fictious title as an example:
 > A Study of Bacterial Growth in Controlled Environments

 Does this create excitement?
-Maybe it does, in case you are a biologists - but still, this title misses key information.
+Maybe it does, in case you are a biologist - but still, this title misses key information.
 It does not elaborate on **which** controlled environments or bacteria it talks about, it also does not mention what kind of study or methodology is used here.
 It is therefore of crucial importance to include such necessary information in a title - opposed to what we see in fiction and fantasy, where the deliberately ommiting information adds additional suspense (we don't do that here).

 Here is a [checklist](/files/checklist_title.pdf) to figure out whether your title is short enough, catchy, and conveys all the necessary information.